my first hardware challenge: blinky

 As I'm more of the software guy I took this approach.
 It ended up being much longer than the hardware approach but I really learnt a lot from it.
 So my first question was: how can I extract the software from the micro-controller?

-I found out that you need both software and hardware for that task.
-For software avrdude is very popular and for hardware I opted for a USBasp programmer as we have 2 of them at MakeRiga.
 Here's how it works: Avrdude communicates with the micro-controller through the USBasp.
 For it to work the USBasp pins must simply be connected to the corresponding pins on the ATtiny 13A micro-controller.
 I also had to solder pins to the circuit for easier connection.

 Here's how it looks with everything connected.
 Note that the led is blinking because the circuit is powered through the USBasp.